-The media, the government, and real estate related industries of all stripes, will cast this as an unmitigated disaster.
+The media, the government, and real estate-related industries of all stripes will cast a price collapse as an unmitigated disaster.
 The reality is likely to be something very different.

 15. We May Finally Get Something that Looks Like Real Healthcare Reform